 Below.
 Historical photo - A group of Ostrich fern in the Woodland Garden, photo from a Kodachrome taken by Martha Crone, June 9, 1950.

 Notes: In North America Ostrich Fern grows from Alaska to Newfoundland and south into the United States from the Dakotas eastward and south as far as Missouri and Virginia.
 It is the only species of Matteuccia in North America.
 In Minnesota it is well distributed in 2/3rds of the state, mostly absent in counties west of diagonal line drawn from Fillmore County northwest to Clay County.
 Although native to Hennepin County, Eloise Butler did not find it growing in the Garden area.
 She planted it in 1907, '08 '10, '12 and '14.
 Martha Crone also planted it in 1936 and planted 165 plants in 1956 when she was developing the Fern Glen.
 Ken Avery added another 75 to the Fern Glen in 1960.
-It occurs in a number of places in the Woodland Garden and in the Fern Grove.
+It occurs in a number of places in the Woodland Garden and in the Fern Glen.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.